7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 ## 10 AnPhA-S116-01 1.4: Negative Feedback Loop Flowchart

-## # … with 1,259 more rows
+## # ℹ 1,259 more rows

 The data frame we get when we run the code chunk above yields a much longer (more observations) dataset.
-Thus, it looks like a lot of gradebook items were repeated across courses—likely across the different sections of the same course.
+Thus, it looks like a lot of gradebook items were repeated across courses - likely across the different sections of the same course.
 If you’d like, you can continue to investigate this: we would be curious to hear what you find if you do!

-Next, let’s use a similar process to find the unique values at the
+Next, let’s use a similar process to find the unique values at the student

-will explore unique students (still accounting for the course, as
+students (still accounting for the course, as students could enroll in more than

-the keep_all = TRUE
+one course.)
+This time, we will add the keep_all = TRUE

 argument.

-course.
 Whereas our prior version of the dat

-dataset had over 40,000
+dataset had over 40,000 rows, that prior

-rows, that prior version is only helpful if we wanted to do an analysis
+version is only helpful if we wanted to do an analysis at the level of specific

-at the level of specific students’ grades for specific gradebook items.
+students’ grades for specific gradebook items.
+Our new dataset keeps only the

-course, leaving us with a more manageable number of observations:
+unique combinations of student and course, leaving us with a more manageable

 Let’s take one last step.
-Since we will be using the final grade
+Since we will be using the final grade variable in

-variable in many of the figures and analyses that follow, let’s rename
+many of the figures and analyses that follow, let’s rename it using the {dplyr}

-function to something that is a bit
+function to something that is a bit easier to type and remember than

 :